 Picture this: the warming weather and shining sun pair with a light breeze, and you’re ready to get your classic car out on the road for a midday cruise.
 However, when a car sits idle in a garage or lot for months, or even years, chances are it won’t start up right away.
 To maintain the quality and functionality of your vehicle, it’s important that you take certain measures before attempting to turn the key in the ignition.
-In the content below, we discuss a few tips to follow if your car won’t start after being stored.
+In the content below, we discuss a few tips to follow if you’re having trouble starting a stored car.

 Where to Begin: Assess and Modify the Car’s Current State

 Before anything else, answer this question: How long has the car been sitting?
 If your best guess is a few years, then you should drain, flush, and replace all vehicle fluids.
 This includes gas, oil, engine coolant, and windshield wiper, blinker, and brake fluid.
 If your car has only been idle since the winter season, your vehicle simply needs an oil change, gas drain, and starting fluid.
 Overall, be sure to restore all fluids to the proper levels and fill the tires with the appropriate amount of air.